echo28303/foxtrot/README.md

 - **Adaptive Security:** Achieves adaptive security without assuming secure erasure, enhancing practical deployment in real-world settings.

-### Key Properties

-- **Common Prefix:** Ensures that the blockchain maintained by honest players shares a common prefix, providing consistency across the network.

-- **Chain Quality:** Guarantees a minimum proportion of blocks in the chain are contributed by honest players, ensuring the integrity of the blockchain.

-- **Chain Growth:** Ensures the blockchain grows at a reasonable rate, maintaining network efficiency and responsiveness.

-## Detailed Construction

-### Basic Core-Chain Protocol (Πcore)

-- Mimics Nakamoto’s PoW design using PoS.

-- Each PoS-player (stakeholder) attempts to extend the longest chain by solving a hash inequality involving the latest block, current round, and their signature.

-- The new block-core is defined as Bi+1 := 〈hi, round, pk, σ〉.

-### Security Against Greedy Adversaries (Πcore?)

-- Defines "g-greedy" strategies where players attempt to extend multiple chains.

-- Demonstrates that the fully greedy strategy can only improve a player's chances by a factor of e (Euler’s number).

-- Provides security guarantees if honest players hold more than 57% of the stakes.

-### Adaptive Adversaries (Πcore•)

-- Addresses adversaries who can adapt their stake registrations based on the protocol state.

-- Introduces a policy requiring stakes to be registered earlier to prevent rejection re-sampling.

-### Full-Fledged Blockchain (Πmain)

-- Extends the core-chain protocol to include transaction payloads.

-- Uses the core-chain as a randomness beacon to select PoS-players for generating new blocks.

 ## Security Analysis

 - **Chain Growth:** Honest players' chains grow at a predictable rate even under network delays.